plan2net/sierrha/README.md

 ## Changelog

+* 0.4.0 Error pages are cached in TYPO3's page cache
 * 0.3.8 Add extension-key to composer.json
 * 0.3.7 Prevent 403 handler from getting caught in a loop
 * 0.3.6 Prevent 404 handler from getting caught in a loop
 * 0.3.5 Don't fetch error page twice
 * 0.3.4 Set as compatible with v10 LTS
 * 0.3.3
     * Add fallbacks for missing error content
     * Do not throw exceptions in case of configuration errors by default
 * 0.3.2 Add eot, ttf and woff/woff2 to the list of web resources
 * 0.3.0 Show error page for 404 status; send only a small 404 response for missing web resources
 * 0.2.0 Show error page on missing permission for current login
 * 0.1.0 Redirect to login page

 [em]: #extension-manager-configuration